 So anyway, I worked for a company (which has now been taken over by General Electrics) that made downhole tools that they used for—not actually prospecting for oil—rather, it was about, once you’d actually found the oil, keeping it in the right place then making sure that your well is in good condition throughout.
 But anyway, that company was a highly technological company and had very highly qualified and capable engineers working for it, and it had a production team of technicians.

 Such a production team were generally a cut above what you would normally expect on a factory shop floor.
 The result of that was that these hundreds of experts handled the tolerances of the products, which were in fact not sorted out properly by the design team.
 I don’t think I am exaggerating here when I say there was a lot of conflict between Production and Design, and through all the levels of management as well.
 So whenever Production would want things changed (sometimes that would be for the right reasons; other times that would be for the wrong reasons, such as just to get product out), either way, Design was very resistant to any change at all.

 And it was because there was no mention of the rationales behind the requests.
 So I implemented a system throughout the factory with statistical process control, which meant that the operators were actually taking real data—and it completely transformed the factory, because when that real data was put in front of the design team, they appreciated the reasons for the requests for the changes, and made them accordingly.
 As a result, the whole factory started to produce much more efficiently.

 Image courtesy of Bigstock.

-Thank you to Jon Hawkins for voicing his industry background and experience, in this first part of his interview with Electronics Point—look out for Jon’s wider thoughts on engineering later this month on EP.
-Plus, for more information on the Newbury Electronics group, visit Newbury Electronics and Newbury Innovation.
+Thank you to Jon Hawkins for voicing his industry background and experience, in this first part of his interview with Electronics Point—click here to read up on part 2 of his Q&A. Plus, for more information on the Newbury Electronics group, visit Newbury Electronics and Newbury Innovation.